islamariful/NextJS-TextEditor/README.md

 - Added replay history: functionality needs work (bug: only the last document in the list actually shows history)
 - Replay History bug fixed!

+### Jul 21st (Final Update):
+- Added New Replay History Functionality: Skip Forward (goes to the very end) and Skip Backward (goes to the very start)
+- Removed Editor buttons: List and Header.
+There is a bug with Tiptap and react/ts versions that prevents it from integrating to the rest of the mosaic project (Version issue, had to go digging in package dependencies and it messes with prod build).
+The buttons "work" (the code runs and the text gets appropriate tags, but can't be viewed on editor screen)

 ## Task Checklist:
 Task:
 Integrate Tiptap (done) with the template for the following functionalities: